LeonardoTheMutant/SRB2-Murder-Mystery/README.md

 Brackets are important in `"Murder Mystery"`!
 As a `MMmapnum` you can use `MAPK0` (Abandoned Shelter)

 ## Important server-side settings
-- `rejoimtimeout` must be disabled for Murder Mystery to work properly.
-The code prevents gametype launch if this Console Variable is enabled.
+- `rejoimtimeout` must be disabled for Murder Mystery to work properly or your console will be spammed (Yes this is serious)
 - `timelimit` never set to `0`.
 Code will reset it to `5` each time you (or the game) will disable it.
 Murder Mystery is designed as MATCH-like game and Timelimit is actually useful here

 ## Open assets used in this project